Junior School (Pre-Kindergarten to Year 6)

 AFL is played between two teams on an oval-shaped field.
 Points are scored by kicking the ball between the goal posts (worth six points) or behind posts (worth one point).

-In 2022 MLC School will be providing an opportunity for girls in Year 7 to Year 12 to participate in the Independent Schools AFL competition.
+Students in Year 7 to Year 12 participate in the Independent Schools AFL competition.

 When: Term 1